 (zhěn dī bèi nuǎn shēn ān wěn)

-The pillow is low, the quilt is warm, the body lays sleeping peacefully
+The pillow is low, the quilt is warm, the body lies sleeping peacefully

 (rì zhào fáng mén zhàng wèi kāi)